Celebrate Christmas with Jack.

 The next Monday following the party, an announcement was made over the PA system that alcohol consumption had not been as heavy as anticipated and that there was a great deal of liquor left over.
 The person on the PA system went on to say that if anyone wanted to come up to the office, they could purchase some of the left over spirits at a reduced price.
 At that, several people went up and made purchases.
-The bulk of the liquor had been purchased in half gallon bottles, some had been opened at the party, some were still sealed, the opened bottles were being sold next to nothing.
-After several people returned bragging about the great deal they had gotten because management wanted to get rid of the stuff as quickly as possible, I decided to go up and take a look see for myself.
+The bulk of the liquor had been purchased in half gallon bottles, some had been opened at the party, some were still sealed.
+The opened bottles were being sold for next to nothing.
+After several people returned bragging about the great deal they had gotten, because management wanted to get rid of the stuff as quickly as possible, I decided to go up and take a look see for myself.

 There was booze as far as the eye could see.